rwenzelo/ngshop/README.md

 ## Exercise

 Finish this application.
-The main page should:
+The main features:

-- Display all the dogs
+- Displays all the dogs
-- Use well styled, responsive layout (no ugly apps)
-- All visitors to like any of the dogs listed
+- Visitors can like any of the dogs listed

-Implement the like button using the following guidelines.
+- Visitors have a favorites list
+- Notifications

+#### Requirements

+* displays all dogs with images and names
-* Each dog has a like button
+* Each dog has a like button and favorite button
+* Use well styled, responsive layout (no ugly apps)
-* The like button should also have a counter to display the the number of likes
+* like buttons have a counter to display the the number of likes
-* Create a new service `LikeService` which will keep track of the counter data
-* STRETCH GOAL (optional): Try to use `localStorage` to track and persist the likes for each dog!
+* notifications when a dog on visitors list receives a like

 > IMPORTANT: `tsconfig.json` is has been configured with 3 properties to handle JSON files: `resolveJsonModule, esModuleInterop, and allowSyntheticDefaultImports`.

 With this configured, JSON files can be imported as follows: `import jsonName from path/to/json;`.

 **`DogsService`**
-- Imports dogdata.json
+- manages data sources for dogs
 - has a private property `dogData` to `DogService`
 - has a `get()` method to retrieve dogs by their id
 - has a `all()` method to retrieve all dogs

 **`DogListComponent`**
-- Import `DogService`
-- Inject `DogService` into the constructor as `dogService`
+- uses `DogService`
-- Add a method `getAll()` which returns all the dogs.
+- has a method `getAll()` which returns all the dogs.
-- Add property `dogs` with value `this.getAll()`
+- has property `dogs` with value `this.getAll()`

-**`dog-list.component.html`**
-- Create a div with `ngFor` directive to loop through dogs.
-- Display the dog name and image.

-**`dog.ts`**
+**`Dog` (class)**
 - has 3 properties: id, name and thumbnail, all are strings

+#### Stretch Goals

+- add a feature for users to have a Favorites list
+- add a feature to notify users if a dog on their list has been liked.